demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 6. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
 7. Save the instance.
 8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow these instructions:
     >1.
-Click the [login URL]() to sign in and grant Cortex XSOAR permissions to access your Azure Service Management.
+Click the [login URL]() to sign in and grant Cortex XSOAR/XSIAM permissions to access your Azure Service Management.
     You will be automatically redirected to a link with the following structure:
     ```REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE```
     >2.
 Copy the `AUTH_CODE` (between the `code=` prefix and the `session_state` prefix)